epfl-matmat/matmat.org/jobs/index.md

 [employment conditions](https://www.epfl.ch/about/working/working-at-epfl/employment-conditions)
 and [PhD admission criteria](https://www.epfl.ch/education/admission/admission-2/phd-admission-criteria-and-application/).

 #### Deadline and starting date
-Continuous until a suitable candidate has been found.
+The position is available from autumn 2025 and hiring will be done on a continuous basis until a suitable candidate has been found.
 Note, that the chosen candidate will have to be accepted into one of the aforementioned doctoral schools before the contract can start.
--->

 ## PostDoc position: Gradient-accelerated inverse materials design